 Mount Fuji is often shy and shows her face only on clear days.
-Some days the white capped peak may be visible from hundreds of kilometers away but more often the mountaintop is hidden by low hanging clouds.
-Early mornings or late afternoons, especially during the colder winter months tends to better than during summer months.
+Some days the white capped peak may be visible from hundreds of kilometres away but more often the mountaintop is hidden by low hanging clouds.
+Early mornings or late afternoons, especially during the colder winter months tend to be better than during the summer months.

 The mountain’s famous snow cap is typically visible from around November to around May.
-Since we were visiting Japan during December, we got to enjoy this epic view of Mt Fuji with its snow cap from many different places.
-But seeing it from the famous Chureito Pagoda was our favorite and something you need to add to your list when visiting Japan.
+Seeing it from the famous Chureito Pagoda is certainly something you need to add to your list when visiting Japan.

 Location: 2-4-1 Asama, Fujiyoshida City, Yamanashi Prefecture (3353-1 Niikura)

 Opening Hours: 24/7

 Price: Free entry – If you would prefer to join a guided tour, check out this Mt.
 Fuji Day Tour